-Although these good positive results there important are some recommendations concluded through the analysis.
+Although these good positive results there are some important recommendations that concluded through the analysis.
 Although the existence of an inverse effect of the perceived organizational support on the organizational silence it was very little and reach (-0.08) and it required from the leaders that sponsored for these two schools to pay more attention to the reward system with its two types, material and moral, and developing the work circumstances through the benefit from the employees' opinions about the best services that they want, studying their ideas and applying them as possible.
-And the communication increasing between the leadership and the employees, spiritual continuously and holding meetings to exchange opinions and caring with strengthening the social relation between the leaders and followers as the dimension of colleagues and individual in the organizational silence has an affected role on deducing the unsuitable behaviors in the sample.
+And increasing the communication between the spiritual leadership and the employees, continuously and holding meetings to exchange opinions and caring with strengthening the social relation between the leaders and followers as the dimension of colleagues and individual in the organizational silence has an affected role on deducing the unsuitable behaviors in the sample.

-Also, spiritual leadership, should do more efforts in the field of spiritual leadership and pay developing attention to the perceived organizational support programs.and they should pay more attention to make its vision more clear to the employees, care the fairness and justice between the employees and interest with developing the administrative aspect and treating the negative cases through decreasing the role of pressure groups, as it is noted that the employees afraid of discussing their ideas.
+Also, spiritual leadership, should do more efforts in the field of spiritual leadership and pay to developing the attention perceived organizational support programs.and they should pay more attention to make its vision more clear to the employees, care the fairness and justice between the employees and interest with developing the administrative aspect and treating the negative cases through decreasing the role of pressure groups, as it is noted that the employees afraid of discussing their ideas.
 So, it should be holding meetings between the spiritual leaders and employees to communicate to determine and solve their problems.